Dispel the myths!

 - Promote elections AND primaries with "pledge to vote" drives

 - Tell clients their voice and power matter!
-Encourage them to vote!

 Remember: elected officials pay attention to clients and communities who vote.
 Nonpartisan voter engagement is about the practice of informed voting.
 This never includes telling people who to vote for, which party is better or endorsing any candidate.